Portfolio

 Old Came Rectory

-Formerly the home of Rev. William Barnes, known to be Thomas Hardy’s tutor, Old Came Rectory in Dorset is a Grade II listed building of tasteful elegance.
-We helped our client navigate the challenging Listed Building Consent, gaining permission to implement new internal joinery, enhanced sanitation facilities including ensuites and bathrooms and an overall improved layout.
+Formerly the home of Rev. William Barnes, a renowned scholar and tutor to Thomas Hardy, Old Came Rectory is a Grade II listed building of understated elegance.
+We guided our client through the complexities of Listed Building Consent, securing approval for new internal joinery, upgraded sanitation facilities including ensuites and bathrooms and a significantly improved internal layout.

 Featured Projects